chef/automate/components/automate-chef-io/content/docs/eas_applications.md

 ### Configure automate for encrypted communication

 By default frontend TLS is enabled.
-If it was previously disable it can be re-enabled.
+If it was previously disabled it can be re-enabled.
 On the host where Chef Automate is deployed, create a file with the following content:
 ```
 [event_gateway]
   [event_gateway.v1]